ryantrainor/ryantrainor.github.io/_pages/chente.md

 # Mariposa: a Dance of Galaxies and Gas

-Around the time that Chente and I were discussing *A History of Space and Time*, I was studying a fascinating new galaxy our team had discovered.
+Around the time that Chente and I were discussing *Changing Concepts of the Universe*, I was studying a fascinating new galaxy our team had discovered.
 Initially designated Q1603-NB2500 and then Q1603-BLOB1, its name did not capture the exciting nature of the object: this was a galaxy with huge butterfly-like "wings" of illuminated hydrogen that extend well beyond the galaxy itself, clearly demonstrating the mysterious